Cavillargues medallion: Description

-The medallion is made of terracotta and constructed via appliqué.
-It measures 16 cm in diameter and, when found, was already detached from whatever original setting it may have had.
-The medallion was found in Cavillargues in the Gard department of Southern France.
-It is now displayed as part of the collection of the Musée de la Romanité in Nîmes.
+The medallion is made of terracotta and measures 16 cm in diameter.
+Originally intended as a decorative attachment for the front of a vase, it was found reused as a cover on a cremation urn in Cavillargues, in the Gard department of southern France, sometime in the first half of the 19th century.
+It is now part of the collection of the Musée de la Romanité in Nîmes.

-The medal is Imperial Roman in origin.
-The style of the plaque dates it to the late second or early third century.
-The foreground depicts a lightly armed retiarius gladiator, equipped with a net and trident, at the left, fighting a more heavily armed and armoured secutor gladiator, at the right.
-Behind and between the fighters stands an arena official and to the right another official, making a hand gesture.
-Figures in the rear foreground hold placards whilst the background shows four figures and the text "STANTES MISSI", which translated literally from Latin means "released standing" (or more figuratively "released while still standing").
-At the bottom of the medallion is a representation of the barricade that separated the fighting arena from the audience.
+The medallion is dated by subject matter and style and to the period of the Roman empire, probably the late second or early third century.
+The foreground depicts, at the left, a lightly armed retiarius, equipped with a net and trident, fighting a more heavily armed and armoured secutor at the right.
+Inscriptions carried on placards by small figures at the lower left and upper right identify the retiarius as Xantus, winner of 15 competitions, and the secutor as Eros, winner of 16 competitions.
+Behind and between the fighters stands an arena official; to the right is another official making a hand gesture.
+At the top of the medallion, in the background, are four figures accompanied by the inscription STANTES MISSI ("released [while still] standing").
+At the bottom of the medallion is a representation of the barricade that separated the arena from the audience.
 The medallion depicts no crowd, but places the viewer within the front row of the audience, amongst the most elite of spectators.

 Interpretation

-The piece has been researched by American historian Anthony Corbeill, who has a particular interest in the gestures used in gladiatorial combats.
-He identifies the secutor as Eros and the retiarius as Xantes, based on the placard text; these are both Greek names.
-He also attributes 15 victories to Xantes and 16 to Eros, based on text on the medallion.